jonahjnewton/TDVault/Katana/KatanaDynamicParameters/README.md

 layout: post
 title: Programmatically Editing Dynamic Parameters in Katana
 ---
-Updating [dynamic parameters](https://learn.foundry.com/katana/dev-guide/Scripting/WorkingWithNodes/Parameters/DynamicParameters.html) in Katana programmatically can be a bit complicated - and can act differently when Katana is open in a GUI vs when running renders in batch mode from a command line (such as on a render farm).
+Updating [dynamic parameters](https://learn.foundry.com/katana/dev-guide/Scripting/WorkingWithNodes/Parameters/DynamicParameters.html) in Foundry's Katana programmatically can be a bit complicated - and can act differently when Katana is open in a GUI vs when running renders in batch mode from a command line (such as on a render farm).

 An example of a dynamic parameter can be seen in Katana's **[RenderOutputDefine](https://learn.foundry.com/katana/content/rg/3d_nodes/renderoutputdefine.html)** node.
 When setting the `locationType` parameter to `file`, a new `renderLocation` parameter is created.